 E. coli bacteria are common inhabitants of the intestines of all warm-blooded animals, including mammals and birds.
 As such, the potential for bacteria loading in waterways from pets, livestock, wildlife, and unmanaged feral animals was an important consideration in the development of this I-Plan.
 Wildlife and feral hogs are naturally attracted to riparian corridors of streams and rivers.
 With direct access to the stream channel, the direct deposition of wildlife waste can be a concentrated source of bacteria loading to a water body.
 Fecal bacteria from wildlife are also deposited onto land surfaces, where it may be washed into nearby streams by rainfall runoff.
 Like wildlife, livestock can also be concentrated around riparian areas.
-In the Dallas-Fort Worth metropolitan area, there is little open space for the housing of livestock - with the notable exception of the floodplain.
-This close proximity to the Trinity River and major tributaries and the direct deposition of livestock waste as its own concentrated source cannot be ignored as a potential contributor to E. coli levels in the Project area.
+In the Dallas-Fort Worth metropolitan area, there is little open space for the housing of livestock - with the notable exception of livestock waste as its own concentrated source cannot be ignored as a potential contributor to E. coli levels in the Project area.

 For the sake of this I-Plan, pets are defined exclusively as cats and dogs.
-Table 27 details pet populations by impaired stream segment.
+Table 29 details pet populations by impaired stream segment.
 With a cat and dog population well over a half million within the Project area, the probable contribution of their waste to E. coli levels makes them too important to ignore even with the difficulties in estimating actual loading levels.